 Endometriosis affects about 11% of American women of reproductive age.
 If you have symptoms such as excessive bleeding, pain, and infertility, the expert team of OB/GYNs at The Women’s Center can evaluate and diagnose you for endometriosis.
-With eight convenient locations in Orlando, St. Cloud, Altamonte Springs, Oviedo, Ocoee, and Celebration, Florida, you’re sure to find expert help and a warm welcome nearby.
+With convenient locations in Orlando, St. Cloud, Altamonte Springs, Oviedo, Ocoee, Winter Park and Celebration, Florida, you’re sure to find expert help and a warm welcome nearby.
 If you think you might have endometriosis, call one of the offices or book online to get your questions answered.

 Endometriosis describes a condition in which tissue that belongs inside your uterus grows outside on other organs.
 Endometriosis can appear on areas including:

 You may also develop endometrial tissue on the tissues that hold the uterus in place.

 Endometriosis causes a number of unpleasant symptoms.
 These include:

 You experience these symptoms because the endometrial tissue growing outside your uterus behaves as if it’s still inside your womb.
 It bleeds and attempts to shed every month, but doesn’t have an easy point of departure.
 It can block your fallopian tubes, cause ovarian cysts, lead to inflammation, and create scar tissue that results in pelvic pain.
 It can prevent you from getting pregnant.

 The team at The Women’s Center reviews your symptoms and looks for evidence of endometrial tissue during a pelvic exam.
 Imaging tests, such as an ultrasound, can reveal ovarian cysts that suggest endometriosis, too.
 Laparoscopy, a minimally invasive diagnostic surgery, can reveal endometriosis that’s not otherwise possible to detect.